-Check out my sweet student Hope in the photos in this post.
+Check out my sweet student Hope.
 We had such a fun time doing this photo shoot!
 Pink basketball shirt, pink basketball, I love it.
-She’s a natural.
-You can see that the glasses, which are rubber and do not have any lenses in them, prevent her from seeing her hands without bending her neck to an almost 90-degree angle.
+She’s a natural model of two of her favorite things in the world: basketball and piano! 😀 You can see that the glasses, which are rubber and do not have any lenses in them, prevent her from seeing her hands without bending her neck to an almost 90-degree angle.
 That makes looking at her hands extremely cumbersome, so instead, she trusts herself to pay the correct notes, peeking only if her hands change positions, and her accuracy and confidence improve like magic!
 Ta-da!
+Works like a charm.

 This simple piece of equipment can work wonders not only for solidifying the relationships between fingers, piano keys, and notes, but also for helping students learn to play by feeling how each finger relates to other fingers, to each note, or to each piano key in a given piece, no matter what keys their fingers are on.
 It’s all about the relationships.

 Have you tried dribble specs in music lessons?
 If so, please share a comment below and let us know about it.
 We’d love to hear how you used them!